limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ### What the ELF?

-The first thing to do in reverse engineering is to look for interesting strings and that's exactly what I did.
+The first thing to do in reverse engineering is to look for interesting strings and that's what I did.

 ![screenshot-18](/assets/images/posts/bulldog-walkthrough/screenshot-18.png)